AlexanderSchuetz97/jni-simple/README.md

 ## Supported Targets
 ### Targets that are tested with GitHub CI
-- linux: aarch64, i686 and x86_64 gnu-abi
+- linux: aarch64 and x86_64 gnu-abi
-- Windows: aarch64, i686 and x86_64, both gnu and msvc.
+- windows: aarch64 and x86_64 msvc.
 - macOS: aarch64 and x86_64
 - freebsd: x86_64
+- netbsd: x86_64

+### Targets that are known to work
+- windows: x86_64 gnu target

 ### Targets that are likely to work
 - linux: any other architecture that java supports
 - linux: musl-abi, but you MUST compile your application as a dynamically linked application.
 This will likely require setting specific rust compiler flags.
+- windows: i686 gnu or msvc
-- freebsd: any other architecture that java supports
+- freebsd: any other architecture that supports java
-- netbsd: any architecture that supports java
+- netbsd: any other architecture that supports java
 - openbsd: any architecture that supports java

 ### Targets where I recommend careful testing